wrkzcoin/wrkzcoin/NETWORKING.md

 `--rpc-ipc-require-token` to demand both.
 Rate limiting is skipped on IPC for the same reason it is skipped on loopback — the caller is neither anonymous nor remote.

-`wallet-api` and `Wrkz-service` still require their password on IPC.
+`wallet-api` and `wrkz-service` still require their password on IPC.
 Those endpoints move money, and silently dropping an authentication step that was previously unconditional is not a change worth making by default.